 How Does Google Do Map Semantic Connections?

-Google uses Google+ and the web at large to track individual posts, link them to websites and personal profiles, map sentiment in comments and compare it all with past profile activity and textbook ‘signature’ styles to see what is real, what is not and what is somewhere in between.
+Google used to use Google+ and the web at large to track individual posts, link them to websites and personal profiles, map sentiment in comments and compare it all with past profile activity and textbook ‘signature’ styles to see what is real, what is not and what is somewhere in between.
+It continues to do this across the wider web using machine learning technology to provide it with the only cost-effective means to do so.

 Given the ability of computers to do everything faster and better and their capacity to never forget it is easy to imagine that there is an always-on, omniscient mega-machine keeping tabs on everything and everybody and assigning some kind of ever evolving numerical value to everything.
 Clearly, this is not the case.